 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method Understand theory and current frameworks which underpin children's speech, language and communication development.
 1.1.
-Define the terms: speech language communication.
-1.2.
+Define the terms:speechlanguagecommunication.
 Describe theoretical perspectives in relation to speech, language and communication development.
 1.3.
 Analyse how theoretical perspectives relating to speech, language and communication development inform current frameworks.
 2. Understand how the Early Years practitioner supports the development of speech, language and communication of children.
-Describe the benefits to children's holistic learning and development when supporting speech, language and communication development. communication of ciliaren.
+2.1.
+Describe the benefits to children's holistic learning and development when supporting speech, language and communication development.
+Communication of children.
 2.2.
 Analyse how the use of technology supports the development of speech, language and communication.